Root Canal Treatment

 What Happens during treatment

-Step 3: The final stage is to seal the canals with a filling material to prevent further infection.
+Step 3: The final stage is to seal the canals with a special filling material to prevent further infection.

 Will there be any pain?